pavels/spektrum/README.md

 - Modified: Button layout.
 - Fixed: Save/Reload settings on exit/start.
 IMPORTANT : delete the "data" folder from the installation location if you have it.
 - Added: Filling in graph option (line or area).
+- Added: VSWR calculation display for the antenna tunning guys (delta db from curosrs to VSWR).
+- Added: Reference graph save / display.

 Rearranged User interface: | Area/Line option
 :-------------------------: | :-------------------------: